PoliticalGraveyard.com

 Pattison, Richard — of Dorchester County, Md.
 Member of Maryland state house of delegates from Dorchester County, 1796-1800.
 Burial location unknown.

 Pattison, Robert E., Jr. — of West Chester, Chester County, Pa.
 Democrat.
-Candidate in primary for Governor of Pennsylvania, 1922; chair of Chester County Democratic Party, 1937.
+Candidate for Governor of Pennsylvania, 1922; candidate for Lieutenant Governor of Pennsylvania, 1922; chair of Chester County Democratic Party, 1937.
 Burial location unknown.

 See also National Governors Association biography — Find-A-Grave memorial